David Hosier: Execution

 On February 14, 2024, the Missouri Supreme Court approved a death warrant for David Hosier, scheduling him to be executed on June 11, 2024, for the murder of Angela Gilpin.

 A month before his scheduled execution, Hosier was hospitalized for heart failure in May 2024, and according to Hosier's sister, her brother's health became worse for the past week and on top of his heart condition, Hosier also suffered from leg swelling and severe pain.

-In late May 2024, Hosier petitioned for clemency from the Missouri governor, citing his past trauma of losing his father many years ago to a criminal and its impact on his life, as well as his past service for the government and nation as a former soldier.
+In late May 2024, Hosier petitioned for clemency from the Missouri governor, citing his past trauma of losing his father many years ago to a criminal and its impact on his life, as well as his past service for the government and nation as a former sailor.

 On June 10, 2024, the eve of Hosier's execution, Governor Mike Parson denied the clemency petition of Hosier, citing that Hosier had cruelly taken the lives of Angela and Rodney Gilpin and he never showed any remorse for his callous conduct, and hence, he should be executed for his crimes.

 Reverend Jeff Hood, Hosier's spiritual adviser, told the press that Hosier was resigned to his imminent fate and accepted what was coming to him, and he spoke about his experiences of guiding Hosier throughout the final moments of his life.
 There were no further appeals filed at the 11th hour to delay Hosier's execution.
 Even up until his execution, Hosier continued to maintain his innocence over the murders.

 On June 11, 2024, 69-year-old David Russell Hosier was put to death via lethal injection at Eastern Reception, Diagnostic and Correctional Center.
 In his final statement, Hosier continued to protest his innocence but expressed his love for his family and all the people he cared about.
 The execution procedure in Hosier's case proceeded with several amendments, like the use of a local anesthetic before execution so as to accommodate Hosier's health and physical conditions.

 According to the Missouri Department of Corrections, Hosier's last meal consisted of a New York strip steak, a baked potato with butter and sour cream, Texas toast, Dutch apple pie and orange juice and milk.